 The Grand Slam Awards are made possible by fundraising efforts by the Arizona Diamondbacks Foundation and by contributions from the D-backs' Partnership Group.

-The Arizona Diamondbacks Foundation has awarded more than 920 program grants totaling $4.3 million since 1998.
+The Arizona Diamondbacks Foundation has awarded 1,170 program grants totaling more than $5.1 million since 1998.

 Learn more about the Diamonds Back Field Building program »